181 Fremont is the award-winning, most resilient tall luxury condominium building on the West Coast.

 “Whenever I am in search of inspiration, I turn to the water”

-Sailing has been a lifelong passion of Jeffrey Heller, the architect who conceived the new luxury condos at 181 Fremont.
+Sailing has been a lifelong passion of Jeffrey Heller, the architect who conceived the new luxury SoMa condos at 181 Fremont.
 Based in San Francisco, his work here draws inspiration from the natural rhythms of water — its graceful movement and ability to re-form to its surroundings on a whim.
 This understanding allowed the building to take shape as if it were a ship setting out from shore.
 Wind played a large role in developing 181 Fremont’s shape.
 The reverse chevron, midway up the façade, isn’t merely a design flourish its function is to significantly reduce the wind forces not only on the building, but also on the pedestrians walking below at street level.

 With this much vision put into the windows of 181 Fremont, just imagine what can be seen from inside

 When you’re building something for the world to see, and from which one can see the entire city, glass becomes a big part of the conversation.
-The aluminum exoskeleton structure breaks the planes of 181 Fremont’s façade, effectively tilting the glass in distinctive ways.
+The condominium’s aluminum exoskeleton structure breaks the planes of 181 Fremont’s façade, effectively tilting the glass in distinctive ways.
 By angling the mullions slightly in against one another, an additional amount of shade is afforded throughout the day as the sun passes over the glass.
 The reverse chevron structure midway up the building made from the supporting steel beams was inverted in order to maximize the views out to the city, bay, and beyond.

 181 Fremont is pre-certified as San Francisco’s first LEED Platinum luxury condominium tower

 In an effort to minimize the ecological footprint of 181 Fremont, the Jay Paul Company turned to the people who wrote the book on sustainability.
 Urban Fabrick is a San Francisco-based firm that actually helped develop the San Francisco Green Building Code a decade ago.
 Today, they bring a suite of best practices and building materials together for a comprehensive approach to sustainable living.
-While the existing LEED Platinum standards are ambitious to meet, the Jay Paul Company and Urban Fabrick took 181 Fremont even further.
+While the existing LEED Platinum standards are ambitious to meet, the Jay Paul Company and Urban Fabrick took the luxury condominiums at 181 Fremont even further.
 Every finish and material was evaluated to meet—and often exceed—CALGreen requirements.